Far Beyond These Castle Walls

 Far Beyond These Castle Walls is the first album by Chris de Burgh, released by A&M Records in 1974.
 The title refers to Bargy Castle, which is shown on the back of the album cover.

 Reception

-Billboard in its review of 29 March 1975 considered the album's "sophisticated lyrics and production are good for college market" and expressed a hope that A&M Records will found "another deserving artist" in face of Chris De Burg.
+Billboard in its review of 29 March 1975 considered the album's "sophisticated lyrics and production are good for college market" and expressed a hope that A&M Records will found "another deserving artist" in face of Chris De Burgh.

 Mike DeGagne of AllMusic retrospectively praised the album, saying: "His gentle, beguiling vocal style is introduced, which instantly trademarks him as a genuine master of the soft ballad...
 What is most important about this album is the manner in which it reveals de Burgh as one of the finest mood-invoking artists ever."